kwasniew/hyperbook/README.md

 <button onclick=${AddPost}>Add Post</button>
 ```

+When you start typing some text, your state and view will get out of sync.
+What you're typing is not
+reflected in the state change.
-When you start typing into the input text, your state and view will desynchronize.
-One of the tenets of our architecture is constant synchronization of state and view.
+One of the tenets of functional UI architecture is continuous synchronization of state and view.
 View reacting to state changes, and state changes reacting to view actions.
 To make this work, you need some part of your state to model the contents of the input field.

-Create a new field named currentPostText:
+Create a new state property named ```currentPostText```:
 ```javascript
 const state = {
   currentPostText: "type your text",
   posts: [...]
 };
 ```
-Read the state in the view:
+Read the new property in your view:
 ```javascript
 <input type="text" value=${state.currentPostText} autofocus />
 ```